 - Give video feedback to assessments.
 After a major assessment (exam, essay, project) you may want to explain a few of the most common mistakes made by students and suggest resources for them to use to improve their understanding of those areas.

 - Use video to summarize a class discussion at the end of a unit.
-If there has been a great conversation happening in the discussion forum during the unit, you might want to highlight the main points for students as a way to frame the discussion topic.
+If there has been a great conversation happening in the discussion forum during the unit, you might want to highlight the main points for learners as a way to frame the discussion topic.

 Remember to keep your videos short and engaging!